Advanced c interview questions and answers

 Explanation:

-Mantissa is signed number, so 24 bit are used as:
+As the Mantissa is a signed number, the 24 bits are further divided into:

-Mantissa_sign bit will zero if number is positive and Mantissa_sign bit will one if number is negative.
+The Mantissa_sign bit is set to zero if the number is positive and one if the number is negative.

 Exponent_sign bit: 1